Weight loss is a topic I talk a lot about on this blog.

 The same goes for the scale.
 If you’re feeling energized and confident, your mental health is improving, and your clothes are fitting better, then you’ve made incredible progress.
 The scale can’t tell you that.

 For me, one of the biggest signs of progress is how I am feeling mentally.
-I’d take feeling less anxious over weighing less every single day.
+I’d take feeling less anxious over losing a few extra pounds every single day.

 Don’t let your weight loss become the sole driver of your happiness, because there is so much more to life.
 Don’t lose sight of what is most important.